etrommer/ultramote/website/content/_index.md

 title = "List of blog posts"
 sort_by = "weight"
 +++
-Ultramote is a long-distance camera release system utilizing the LoRa radio protocol for remote triggering of cameras beyond the range of conventional wireless systems.
-It can achieve distance of up to several kilometers.
-Ultramote provides increased versatility for a variety of photography scenarios including wildlife, landscapes, and challenging environments.
+Ultramote is a long-distance camera shutter release system.
+Ultramote uses LoRa long-distance radio communication to achieve distances of up to several kilometers - well above the range of commercially-available 2.4GHz shutter release systems.
+Ultramote lets you put your camera in places where you _really_ don't want to be and allows you to capture shots from a safe distance.

 # Hardware
 ## Interface